Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### Spectrum Analysis: `waterfall view`
 _In some cases RF related problems may not be consistent.
 The best way to identify these problems would be to view the RF over a period of time.
 The waterfall view allows you to view a RF channel or band over a period of time._

-### Density View
-_Useful for find repetition of data points over time to help locate the interferer.
-The density view in a spectrum analyzer will show the data points that a specific frequency is hit within a channel or band.
-Choosing a color scheme will help to show these events.
-This can be used to help identify an RF transmitter and interferer._

 ## Spectrum Analysis: `Device Signatures` & `Non-WiFi Interference`